 The Foundation Stage (FS) team work closely with feeder nurseries and will attend meetings with staff to discuss your child’s interests, strengths, difficulties and any possible SEND.
 For children who are currently on the SEND register, details are passed on to the SENCo. .
 For children who have been identified as having difficulties or have not made expected progress they will be closely monitored by the Foundation stage team over the transition period.
 In October interventions will be put in place to start to support these children make the appropriate progress and close the gap between them and their peers.
 Parents will be informed of any interventions.

 The Foundation Stage team have recently introduced the option of home visits.
 On these visits our staff will ask for your views on your child’s interests, strengths, difficulties.
 They will also ask if you have any concerns about your child’s progress or development.

 Children's progress in interventions are tracked and monitored closely by grading each child's progress on each target each session using a 1, 2, 3 system.
 If a child receives three 3's in a row, this is identified immediately and the SENCo will be asked for advice, parents will be informed and a meeting will be planned with teacher, SENCo and parents to discuss further plans using the stages of provision.
-(Please click link below to find out more about the stages of Provision)
+(Please see No.3 to find out more about the stages of Provision)

 Working closely with the SENCo

 All Year groups work closely with the SENCo.
 The intervention groups are planned and delivered by staff but are monitored by the SENCo.
 Every half term the SENCo reviews all interventions and meets with each year group.
 In these meetings key children are highlighted and discussed.
-Any child who is not making expected progress in the intervention groups will be highlighted, parents will be informed and all parties will come together to discuss further plans using the stages of provision (Please click the link above to find out more about the Stages of Provision)
+Any child who is not making expected progress in the intervention groups will be highlighted, parents will be informed and all parties will come together to discuss further plans using the stages of provision (Please see No.3 to find out more about the stages of Provision)